 Intro / Outro Music and Voiceover

-Most podcasts don’t go directly into the content without a little intro at the beginning.
+This is certainly an optional expense, but most podcasts don’t go directly into the content without a little intro at the beginning.
 Think of it like the theme song and opening credits of your favorite TV show.

 You definitely don’t need a fancy intro or outro, and you can certainly record one yourself and even add some homemade tunes or sound effects from Garage Band or Audacity.